Jb05s/jb05s.github.io/_posts/2020-03-29-Introduction-to-Windows-Demystifying-Windows-System-Architecture-and-Memory-Management.md

 Objects and Handles
 ---
 An object is a static data structure that reside in system memory space and represent runtime resources like processes, threads, etc., and provides information on various attributes (i.e. object type).
 All objects are managed by the Object Manager.
 The Object Manager is responsible for creating, managing, and terminating objects.

 Let's use _'Process Explorer'_ for further understanding.

 <img src="{{ site.url }}{{ site.baseurl }}/images/object-procexplorer.png" alt="">

 Kernel code can obtain a direct pointer to an object.
 In order for user mode code to get access to an object is by using a handle.
 A handle is an index in a table that points to a specifc object in kernel space.
 They're used as shields against user code from directly accessing an object in the kernel.

+Some important information to understand:
 - Handle values are always in multiples of 4
 - Objects are reference counted
 - The Object Manager is responsible for managing the reference counter